Configuring UEM to Deploy the Harmony Mobile Protect app

 This is the least secure.
 This allows all threat levels, and uses Mobile Threat Defense for reporting purposes only.
 Devices are required to have the MTD app activated with this setting.

-8. Go to Assignments and assign this policy to the relevant security group to apply this policy to
+Search and select the relevant security group to apply this policy.